-How Does An Application Server Connect to RAC?
+How Does An Application Connect To RAC?

-- Do you connect to the SCAN IP by name or number? - If a name ... a DNS server resolves the name to an IP - To avoid single points of failure you should have two or more DNS servers with a load balancer, or two, in front of them - The SCAN IP points to a VIP which may again need to be resolved from a name to a physical IP address - The VIP may again point to a name which must be resolved to a physical IP address - Most servers cache DNS entries to improve speed - Do you know if yours do?
+- Do you connect to the SCAN IP by name or number? - If a name ... a DNS server resolves the name to an IP - To avoid single points of failure you should have two DNS servers with a load balancer in front of them - The SCAN IP points to a VIP - A VIP points to a physical IP address - Most servers cache DNS entries to improve speed everything looks good ...